microsoft/TypeScript/doc/README.md

 # Spec Contributions

 The specification is first authored as a Microsoft Word (docx) file and then generated into Markdown and PDF formats.
-Due to the binary format of docx files, and the merging difficulties that may come with it, it is preferred that **any suggestions or problems found in the spec should be [filed as issues](https://github.com/Microsoft/TypeScript/issues/new)** rather than sent as pull requests.
+Due to the binary format of docx files, and the merging difficulties that may come with it, it is preferred that **any suggestions or problems found in the spec should be [filed as issues](https://github.com/Microsoft/TypeScript/issues/new)** rather than sent as pull requests in repo.